itsx23/test_repo/README.md

 How to use git bash terminal on Mac OS

 ```
-1. Open keyboard settings
+1. Open keyboard settings.
 ```

 ```
-2. Click Shortcuts
+2. Click Shortcuts.
 ```

 ```
-3. Scroll down to " New Terminal Tab at Folder " and click tick on checkbox
+3. Scroll down to " New Terminal Tab at Folder " and click tick on checkbox.
 ```

 ```